 If a Chinese company has a subsidiary in HK, then you should investigate actual capital ties between them.
 It is worth asking the company for both registration licenses.
 You should also confirm that the company has a valid registration.

 Unfortunately, many companies from HK are registered by scammers.
-Often, on websites, they declare that they are a large manufacturer (for example, an e-cigarettes supplier from China), but after checking the documents, it turns out that they don’t even have a physical address but only a post office box (this method of registration is popular in HK).
+Often they declare that they are a large manufacturer on the website (for example, an e-cigarettes supplier from China), but after checking the documents, it turns out that they don’t even have a physical address but only a post office box (this method of registration is popular in HK).

 Do not become paranoid when dealing with Hong Kong; just be careful.